opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/identity_user_v3.md

 Manages a User resource within OpenTelekomCloud IAM service.

--> **Note:** You need to have admin privileges in your OpenTelekomCloud cloud to use this resource.
+-> You need to have admin privileges in your OpenTelekomCloud cloud to use this resource.

 ## Example Usage